CornilleEclecticLab/pear-SNP/run_FastStructure/bin/run_clumpak.md

 perl CLUMPAK.pl --id <job_name> --dir <output_dir> --file <your CLUMPAK_zip file> --inputtype admixture
 ```
 You can give any name for <job_name>, eg “mydata123”.
 But the <output_dir> must be a folder in CLUMPAK folder, eg ./output_test
+But the output_dir should be different from job_name

 The job will run about 3 to 4 hours on a K2 to K15 by repeating 20 runs of a dataset containing thirteen markers among 800 individuals.
 When the jobs are finished, you can copy the <output_dir> to your own folder.
 And please **remove** the <output_dir> locally.